 Trash receptacles are located at each aid station.
 PLEASE use them to dispose of your trash and NOT THE TRAIL!
 Anyone caught trashing the trail will be disqualified.

-Indian Mound aid station will be the only aid bag drop site.
-This is approximately 12.2 miles into the race.
-The aid station will be manned and covered so feel free to pack an extra pair of socks or shoes to change into.
+Drop bags are allowed for Indian Mound and Twin Bridges aid stations.
+The aid stations will be manned and covered so feel free to pack an extra pair of socks or shoes to change into.
 Aid bags need to be placed in the transport vehicle at the start and will be transported to the aid station for you.
 Once you have finished with your bag, move it to the “Back to Finish” area for it to be transported back to the finish periodically through out the race.
 All other aid bags will be brought back to the start/finish after the aid station closes at its cut-off time.
 Any aid bags not claimed by the end of the race will be thrown away or donated to a local charity.
 That does not mean leave your trash behind!
 It is suggested you mark your bag to make it easily identifiable.
 Use your bib number, name, etc.!

 If you must drop you must report to one of the 4 manned aid stations or to the finish line and give your bib number to one of the volunteers.
 We are tracking you through every station and this is important so that we do not have to send search and rescue out for you and unnecessarily alarm your family.
 Plus, the aid stations remain open until every runner/rucker has past through, that means these volunteers are waiting for you, do not cut the course, drop at the aid stop if you cannot go on.
-The Slaughter Wagon will transport you back to the start in the Slaughter Wagon.
+The Slaughter Wagon will transport you back to the start/finish area.